 - You can’t pick all of the items that are offered to you since you can only pick up to 8 pieces, my stylist had 14 items picked for me.

 - While writing the post I realized a lot of the prices didn’t align with what the listings on Amazon currently say.
 Prices on Amazon are always changing, so whatever the price is at the time you order it is the price you’re going to pay if you keep the item.
 This could work for you or against you depending on the piece.

 Would I try this again?
 Honestly, probably not – but for a good reason.
-Amazon does offer a service called Prime Wardrobe, it is similar to this however instead of a stylist picking pieces you can pick up to 8 pieces to be shipped to you for free and you can try them on then return them.
+Amazon does offer a service called Prime Wardrobe that is similar to Personal Shopper; however, instead of a stylist picking pieces, you can pick up to 8 pieces to be shipped to you for free and you can try them on then return them.
 So basically it has the other benefits of the service without the stylist and the $4.99 fee.
-This would solve the problem I had with sizing issues as well as pieces that were picked to go together that were not a combo I would wear.
+This would solve the problem I had with sizing issues, as well as pieces that were picked to go together that were not a combo I would wear.

-I think this may be a good option who doesn’t like shopping and doesn’t know what they want, or if they just want to try something new.
-At the end of the day, for $4.99 I think it could be fun to try out for people who are looking for new additions to their closet.
-I think overall the pieces they picked were somewhat my style, the ones I ended up ordering I would definitely try on at a store.
+I think this may be a good option if you don’t like shopping and don’t know exactly what you want, or if you just want to try something new.
+At the end of the day, for $4.99 I think it’s fun to try out, especially if you are looking for new additions to your closet.
+Overall, the pieces they picked were somewhat my style, and the ones I ended up ordering I would definitely try on at a store.
 But other pieces were a bit too “old lady” for me, like the Nine West tops, while other pieces were too young, like the ripped jeans.
-Additionally, some of the pairings, some of the prices, and sizing were just not right for me.
+Additionally, some of the pairings, prices, and sizing were just not right for me.

 What I’m Keeping

 I decided to keep the black dress and the green cardigan.
 While I won’t wear these together, I think they’ll both make great additions to my wardrobe.
 They were both pieces I wouldn’t have picked out for myself, and I was satisfied with the pieces for the price point.